Azure/container-service-for-azure-china/aks/README.md

 k8s.gcr.io/pause-amd64:3.1
 gcr.io/google_containers/pause-amd64:3.1
 ```
+> Note:
+currently *.azk8s.cn could only be accessed by Azure China IP, we don't provide public outside access any more.
+If you have such requirement to whitelist your IP, please contact akscn@microsoft.com, provide your IP address, we will decide whether to whitelist your IP per your reasonable requirement, thanks for understanding.

 - Container Registry Proxy Example

     specify `defaultBackend.image.repository` as `gcr.azk8s.cn/google_containers/defaultbackend` in [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress) chart since original `k8s.gcr.io` does not work in Azure China: